hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/148_the_vedanta.md

 exist, how can there be differentiation?
 Therefore there are not two souls, there is but One, and your Paramatman is unnecessary, it is this very soul.
-That One is called Paramatman, that very One is called Jivâtman, and so on; and you dualists, such as the Sânkhyas and others, who say that the soul is Vibhu, omnipresent, how can you make two infinities?
+That One is called Paramatman, that very One is called Jivātman, and so on; and you dualists, such as the Sānkhyas and others, who say that the soul is Vibhu, omnipresent, how can you make two infinities?
 There can be only one.
 What else?
 This One is the one Infinite Atman, everything else is its manifestation.
 There the Buddhist